openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 #.
 Advise the course team member to expect and respond to the email message so
    that the account is activated.
 Activation must be complete for management access to be granted.
 See steps 4-5 for :ref:`establishing access to a YouTube account<Establish Access to YouTube Account>`.

-..
-Rachel: when would video admins need to filter the list of videos by channel?
-(CMS_Filter_Channels.pdf)
+Course team members who complete the activation process are channel managers.
+When they log in to the YouTube CMS at https://cms.youtube.com/ with the privileged email address, they can access the course video files hosted by YouTube.